Humanitarian Crisis and Disaster Response

 Cash is flexible.
 Disaster relief is long-term.

-Cash provides the flexibility that relief organizations they need to do their jobs well.
+Cash provides the flexibility that relief organizations need to do their jobs well.

 Every dollar donated to the MedSurplus Alliance helps strengthen and rebuild healthcare systems by delivering $11-$15 worth of quality medical supplies.